haiwera-silk-cd/magento-devdocs/guides/v2.0/ext-best-practices/extension-coding/security-performance-data-bp.md

   MySQL offers a range of numeric, string, and time data types.
 If you are storing a date, use a DATE or DATETIME field.
 Using an INTEGER or STRING can make SQL queries more complicated, if not impossible.
 It is often tempting to invent your own data formats; for example, storing serialized PHP objects in string.
 Database management may be easier, but MySQL will become a dumb data store and it may lead to problems later.

 ### Get the correct data from the correct object
-  Be sure to retrieve data from the correct object.
-For example, get {% glossarytooltip fd4bed67-7130-4415-8a6f-ad8d8ef8f25e %}SKU{% endglossarytooltip %} data from the Product instead of the Order object.
+  Be sure to retrieve data from the correct object. 例如， get {% glossarytooltip fd4bed67-7130-4415-8a6f-ad8d8ef8f25e %}SKU{% endglossarytooltip %} data from the Product instead of the Order object.

 ### Avoid raw SQL queries
   Raw SQL queries can lead to potential security vulnerabilities and database portability issues.
 Use data adapter capabilities ([`Magento\Framework\DB\Adapter\Pdo\Mysql`]({{ site.mage2000url }}lib/internal/Magento/Framework/DB/Adapter/Pdo/Mysql.php){:target="_blank"} by default) to build and execute queries and move all data access code to a resource model.
 Use prepared statements to make sure that queries are safe to execute.